 This use case is about Mary and her friends who have a birthday party and take some pictures and videos by smart phone.
 These pictures and videos can be shared with each other and also displayed on some other devices with big screen, e.g., smart TV, laptop, pad, based on the ranging results between different devices.
 For example, Mary can share the picture to all of her friends or some friend by smart phone based on the distance and/or pointing direction of Mary’s phone.

 We use a simple 2D example involving two smart phones and one pad to show how ranging works.
-In Fig 5.x.2-1, the smart phone 1 initiates the ranging operation towards smart phone 2 and the Pad, where the coordinate system changes with the movement of the smart phone 1.
+In Fig 5.10.2-1, the smart phone 1 initiates the ranging operation towards smart phone 2 and the Pad, where the coordinate system changes with the movement of the smart phone 1.
 The accuracy for the ranging may affect the identification of multiple UEs.
 Considering various realistic scenarios, a direction accuracy of 2° is considered acceptable estimation.
 For example, when the distance between two smart phones is 3m, 2° direction accuracy results in about 10 cm deviation perpendicular to distance.
 For the media sharing between a smart phone and a smart screen, where the distance is around 10m, the same 2° direction accuracy results in about half a meter deviation.
 For the latter case, it’s worth mentioning that the 2° direction accuracy still applies because larger surface screen area of the smart screen will naturally compensate for a larger deviation on the tangent line in this case.